gangstead/comder/exercises/option_me/problem.md

 ```

 If the option is passed in, a property matching the name you provided
-will be set on your program variable.
+will be set on the `program` variable.

 In the command line: